corduroy/amberlerts/README.md

 ### How to Configure your developer account and bundle ID
 Yeah, I've completely forgotten how to do this.
 Work it out.
 Maybe make a PR with instructions?

+# See something you could improve?
+I haven't written iOS code for over 5 years.
+I've written very little Swift before at all.
+I'm happy with what I've done here, but I'm aware there is a ton I don't know.
+I would be very grateful for any comments, suggestions, or contributions to make it better.
+It's important to me that this app remains as clear and simple as possible, to get the basic job done.